sscpac/statick/README.md

 ### Custom Configuration

-To run Statick with a custom _configuration_ containing custom _levels_, use `custom-config.yaml` with custom levels defined and `custom-profile.yaml` that calls out the use of the custom _levels_ for your _packages_.
+To run Statick with a custom _configuration_ containing custom _levels_, use `custom-config.yaml` (the filename is arbitrary) with custom levels defined and `custom-profile.yaml` that calls out the use of the custom _levels_ for your _packages_.
 Custom _levels_ are allowed to override, inherit from, and extend base levels.
+A custom _level_ can inherit from a list of base levels.
-If you create a _level_ that inherits from a base level of the same name, the new user-defined level will completely override the base level.
+If you create a _level_ that inherits from a base level of the same name, the new user-defined _level_ will completely override the base _level_.
 This chaining of configuration files is limited to a single custom configuration file.

 The filenames used for configurations can be any name you want to use.